1995–96 Winnipeg Jets season

-The 1995–96 Winnipeg Jets season was the team's 24th and their final season in Winnipeg before the franchise was moved to Phoenix, Arizona, and renamed the Phoenix Coyotes (now the Arizona Coyotes).
+The 1995–96 Winnipeg Jets season was the team's 24th and their final season in Winnipeg before the franchise was moved to Phoenix, Arizona, and renamed the Phoenix Coyotes.

 The NHL returned to Winnipeg following the 2010–11 season, when the Atlanta Thrashers became the "new" Winnipeg Jets.

 The Jets managed to qualify for the eighth and final playoff Western Conference playoff berth in their final season in Winnipeg.
 The Jets were eliminated in the first round in six games by the Presidents' Trophy winners, the Detroit Red Wings.

 Off-season

+The interim label was removed from head coach Terry Simpson's title on June 20.

 The Jets picked Shane Doan of the Kamloops Blazers as their first-round pick, seventh overall.

 Due to contractual disagreements, Keith Tkachuk was replaced as captain by Kris King.

 Regular season

 Their 36 wins were the highest since the Jets won 40 games during the 1992–93 season.